MiracleDevs/Paradigm.ORM/doc/tutorials/1.gettingstarted/index.md

 ## CRUD Operations
 In this point we'll cover how to store and delete data.
-In order to do that, will see how the @MiracleDevs.ORM.Data.DatabaseAccess.IDatabaseAccess operates, and what happens when you have relationships between entities.
+In order to do that, will see how the @Paradigm.ORM.Data.DatabaseAccess.IDatabaseAccess operates, and what happens when you have relationships between entities.

 ### Database Access
 The `DatabaseAccess` class handles CRUD operations for a given type, including the relationships with other types.
 The `DatabaseAccess` object is one of the cornerstones of Paradigm ORM.
 If you want to see more:
-- @MiracleDevs.ORM.Data.DatabaseAccess.IDatabaseAccess
+- @Paradigm.ORM.Data.DatabaseAccess.IDatabaseAccess
-- @MiracleDevs.ORM.Data.DatabaseAccess.DatabaseAccess
+- @Paradigm.ORM.Data.DatabaseAccess.DatabaseAccess
-- @MiracleDevs.ORM.Data.DatabaseAccess.Generic.IDatabaseAccess`1
+- @Paradigm.ORM.Data.DatabaseAccess.Generic.IDatabaseAccess`1
-- @MiracleDevs.ORM.Data.DatabaseAccess.Generic.DatabaseAccess`1
+- @Paradigm.ORM.Data.DatabaseAccess.Generic.DatabaseAccess`1

 > [!WARNING]
 > - (1 To 1) is fully supported.
 > - (1 To Many) is fully supported.
 > - (Many To Many) is NOT supported.

-Internally, the database access will create an instance of a @MiracleDevs.ORM.Data.ITableTypeDescriptor, a @MiracleDevs.ORM.Data.Mappers.IDatabaseReaderMapper and a @MiracleDevs.ORM.Data.CommandBuilders.ICommandBuilderManager (other objects as well) and with them will operate the different data access operations.
+Internally, the database access will create an instance of a @Paradigm.ORM.Data.ITableTypeDescriptor, a @Paradigm.ORM.Data.Mappers.IDatabaseReaderMapper and a @Paradigm.ORM.Data.CommandBuilders.ICommandBuilderManager (other objects as well) and with them will operate the different data access operations.
 You can think of it as a Entity Framework DatabaseContext with only one publicly exposed DbSet.
 Internally they do completely different things, but the role for the end user is somewhat similar.

 So, let's see how to use this class to do more interesting things than just retrieving data from a table: